-Correcting Claims in Office Ally/Aloha
+Correcting Claims in Office Ally

 After you’ve processed claims through Aloha to get sent to Office Ally, you may encounter a situation where you need to fix or correct a claim.
 Before we get started, let’s define these words: